 After receiving a brief I will start by making very small, rough 'thumbnail' sketches.
 These will then be worked into more complex roughs in pencil or ink, with as much detail as possible (it saves more time when it comes to revisions).
 The completed roughs are then sent to the client and I will adapt or tweak depending on their feedback.
 Once roughs are signed off I begin to create final colour artwork, which is then sent again to the client for feedback.
 I often use the computer to amend final colour artwork, before sending all completed files to the designer.

 I use lots of different materials, but mainly inks and paints.
 Sometimes I use photoshop for flat colors, and occasionally coloured pencils and collage.
-I use a range of standard brands that anyone can find in their local art shop - Daler, Derwent, Winsor and Newton etc. I do find the obsession with the materials artists use slightly perplexing if I'm honest!
-Just have fun and experiment with materials and find what's best for you.
+I use a range of standard brands that anyone can find in their local art shop - Daler, Derwent, Winsor and Newton etc. Have fun and experiment with materials and find what's best for you!